Thought provoking questions that

 and might be able to feel fear, pain, etc.

 Only about 1% of all abortions are done in the third trimester -- usually

 in cases of severe genetic malformation of the fetus or in a crisis

-situation.
+situation where the woman's life is threatened.
 Common medical practice is to anesthetize the fetus so that it

 cannot feel pain, if there is any chance that it's higher brain functions